MultiTeamDevGroup/ClaySoldiers2/README.md

 ## About

-ClaySoldiers2 is the true successor of the origianl mod.
+ClaySoldiers2 is the true successor of the original mod.
 This version tho adds on top of it, and expands the contents of the original version.

 ## Credits